istio/istio.io/content/docs/concepts/traffic-management/overview/index.md

 sections dig into more sophisticated features and tasks enabled by Envoy proxies, which include:

--  Traffic management features: enforce fine-grained traffic control with rich routing rules for HTTP, gRPC, WebSocket, and TCP traffic.
+-  Traffic control features: enforce fine-grained traffic control with rich routing rules for HTTP, gRPC, WebSocket, and TCP traffic.

 -  Network resiliency features: setup retries, failovers, circuit breakers, and